-When I was growing up, the American middle class was the envy of the world.
+When I was growing up, America’s white middle class was the envy of the world.
 We had good educations (free), great jobs (with health care and pensions), and respect.
 The government built highways for our new cars, regulated the banks, and even subsidized home purchases (with the mortgage deduction).
 We were sitting pretty!

 But even in that heyday of equality, social class mattered.
 People from different social classes had different expectations for public speaking, and in many cases, they still do.